IanStarnes/Barbara-And-Ian/Postlabs/Adsorption.md

 <b>Figure 4 </b>: Time showing when effluent concentration was 50% of influent concentration as a function of mass of activated carbon used.
 </p>

-- Calculate the retardation coefficient (Radsorption) based on the time to breakthrough for the columns with and without activated carbon.

 The retardation factor is defined as the ratio of the time for the mass transfer zone to travel through the bed divided by the time for water to travel through the bed.